Joe Mama’s Oakland/Pitt (RIP 2014)

 They used to cater lunch for some local businesses.
 I would have preferred a real cafeteria.
 I never ordered from it.
 Clientele was mostly quite elderly.
 Hard to tell when it was open.

-Old Town Buffet – Clairton Boulevard (Closed 2018)
+Old Town Buffet – Clairton Boulevard (RIP 2018)

 This was a mega huge Asian buffet.
 Standard, but good.
 Had girls straight from China as servers.
 The building is being torn down.
 It was a little rough with an old mill-Town clientele.
-The whole area is in a state of collapse due to the impending doom of Century III Mall.
+The whole area is in a state of collapse due to the impending doom of Century III Mall, which is becoming a legendary ghost mall.

 Famous Pitt location.
 Rumor on Reddit was that it was bought out.
 Confirmed by the owners in the Pitt News.
 I wasn’t in there much.
 Didn’t hate it, didn’t love it.
 More a place to drink and meet people.
 Kind of legendary.